carr0495/MSALSwiftUI/Readme.md

 Create a file to store your MSAL Properties<br />
 **IMPORTANT**<br />
-notice my authority URL has changed from what was given to us from what was provided from microsoft.<br />
+notice my authority URL has changed from what was given to us from microsoft.<br />
 update your URL to match this format:<br />
   "https://login.microsoftonline.com/[YOUR TENANT ID]/oauth2/v2.0/authorize"<br />
 you can find your tenant ID in the Overview section of your app registration on MS Admin Center.<br /><br />